Email Authentication Report 2026: We Checked 186 Domains

 Developer infrastructure with missing authentication

 Flywheel (WordPress hosting) and contentmarketinginstitute.com both had no DMARC record.
-Backlinko.com had SPF failing and DKIM undetected, a surprising finding for a widely-read SEO publication given that SPF and DMARC are SEO-adjacent topics frequently covered on that site.
+Backlinko.com had SPF returning a fail result and DKIM not detected on any tested selector at the time of scanning, a notable finding for a widely-read SEO publication given that SPF and DMARC are topics frequently covered on that site.

 All Domains with Issues